 The BID Group website provides free "living with diabetes and blindness" audio training materials from top medical and blindness professionals.
 It offers friendly nationwide peer support groups where blind diabetics, facing the same issues, can learn, laugh, and grow together.

-Our Eye Health Information Service can help you to understand how your eye condition will affect you and what can be done to help.
+Eye Health Information Service can help you to understand how your eye condition will affect you and what can be done to help.
 The Royal National Institute of Blind People (RNIB), one of the UK’s leading sight loss charities.

 Blind Babies Foundation has been providing critical early intervention and education services to infants and preschoolers who are blind or visually impaired.